Historical Records

 The Aldridge club records compiled here are taken from UKA affiliated events where results are confirmed either from electronic website records, the UKA Power of 10 website or official certificates of results that have been produced by runners.
 All times are taken from chip times where applicable.
 Age category scores are judged according to official race results.
 All times must have been achieved while a full affiliated Aldridge Running Club member.

-If you would like to suggest a time that might be better than one published here in these provisional records please email us, using the subject line "Club Records, FAO Mark O'Rourke".
+If you would like to suggest a time that might be better than one published here in these provisional records please email us, using the subject line "Club Records, FAO Mark Shaw".

 The Aldridge club records compiled here are taken from UKA affiliated events where results are confirmed either from electronic website records, the UKA Power of 10 website or official certificates of results that have been produced by runners.
 All times are taken from chip times where applicable.
 Age category scores are judged according to official race results.
 All times must have been achieved while a full affiliated Aldridge Running Club member.

-If you would like to suggest a time that might be better than one published here in these provisional records please email us, using the subject line "Club Records, FAO Mark O'Rourke".
+If you would like to suggest a time that might be better than one published here in these provisional records please email us, using the subject line "Club Records, FAO Mark Shaw".

 Click the links below for historical records from our main awards: